- What is SuperLINK?

 - Be sure you turn off what you turn on.
 Turn off the links in the reverse order you turned them on, so that you can listen for the voice announcements to tell you when each has been cleared.

-- Be sure you leave time (1 or 2 seconds), after keying your transmitter, for the system to come up before you start talking or sending your access code touch tones.
+- Be sure you leave time (1 or 2 seconds), after keying your transmitter, for the system to come up before you start talking or sending DTMF node codes.

 - Access the 2 meter repeater in you local area and ID.